-Leica M10 versus Sony A6500
+Leica M10 vs Sony A6500

-The Leica M10 (Typ 3656) and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in January 2017 and October 2016.
+The Leica M10 (Typ 3656) and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and October 2016.
 The M10 is a fixed lens compact, while the A6500 is a rangefinder-style mirrorless.
 The cameras are based on a full frame (M10) and an APS-C (A6500) sensor.
-The Leica has a resolution of 23.8 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Leica M10 vs Sony A6500